Emmanuelle Anthoine

 4th constituency of the department of Drôme.

+Political career

 In parliament, Anthoine serves on the Committee on Cultural Affairs and Education.
 In addition to her committee assignments, she is a member of the French-Jordanian Parliamentary Friendship Group.

 In the Republicans' 2017 leadership election, Anthoine endorsed Laurent Wauquiez as chairman.

-She was re-elected in the 2022 French legislative election.
+Anthoine was re-elected in the 2022 French legislative election.

+Ahead of the Republicans' 2022 convention, Anthoine endorsed Éric Ciotti as chairman of the party.